 The Board of Directors will annually adopt a resolution containing the capacity standards for the District.
 The resolution will contain the acceptance determination criteria identified by academic program, class, grade level, and individual school.
 The school is not obligated to add any teachers, other staff, or classrooms to accommodate choice applications.
-The District may only deny a Standard School Choice application if the District having reached ninety percent (90%) of the maximum student population in a program, class, grade level, or school building authorized by the Standards or other State/Federal law.5
+The District may only deny a Standard School Choice application if the District has a lack of capacity by the District having reached ninety percent (90%) of the maximum student population in a program, class, grade level, or school building authorized by the Standards or other State/Federal law.